centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 └── storage
 ```

-Let's take a deeper look to the layout of the directory containing modes to monitor Linux
+Let's take a deeper look at the layout of the directory containing modes to monitor Linux
-system through the command-line (`tree os/linux/local/ -L 1`).
+systems through the command-line (`tree os/linux/local/ -L 1`).

 ```shell
 os/linux/local/